 top of page

-A probated Will is a legally verified document that has been examined by the Ontario Superior Court of Justice and deemed valid, formally recognizing the executor's authority to execute the instructions outlined in the Will.
-Financial institutions typically require probate before releasing a deceased individual's assets, even though it's not mandatory in most cases.
+When submitting probate forms for an Ontario probate estate application, a probated Will is a legally verified document that has been examined by the Ontario Superior Court of Justice and deemed valid, formally recognizing the executor's authority to execute the instructions outlined in the Will.
+Financial institutions typically require letters probate before releasing a deceased individual's assets, even though it's not mandatory in most cases.
 This is because probate provides the institution with assurance that it is transferring the assets to the person who has the legal right to receive them.
 Without probate, the institution lacks certainty that the Will they possess is the most recent and valid version.
-However, with probate, the institution is protected from liability even if the Will is contested, deemed invalid, or superseded by a later Will, as long as they have released assets to the executor named in the probate.
+However, under the Ontario probate process, the financial institution is protected from liability even if the Ontario Will is contested, deemed invalid, or superseded by a later Will, as long as they have released assets to the executor named in the probate.

 Certain organizations might be willing to assume a financial risk and release assets without needing probate, provided the value of the deceased's assets is relatively low.
 The level of risk tolerance determines this decision.
 In such cases, the institution may request the executor to provide a Bond of Indemnity.